-It was really a long waiting time (700 days) for the latest update of Google Penguin algorithm.
+It was a really long waiting time (700 days) for the latest update of the Google Penguin algorithm.
 Google never took so long before in any of the former penguin updates.

 - Penguin 1.0 on April 24, 2012 (impacting ~3.1% of queries)

 - Penguin 1.1 on May 26, 2012 (impacting less than 0.1%)